 He climbed the scaffold on February 23, 1885 at Exeter Prison, where he stood awaiting the drop.
 But when executioner James Berry pulled the lever, the trap door through which Lee was supposed to plunge failed to open.

 Berry examined the mechanism without Lee on it, and it seemed to work fine.

 The actual noose used to hang John “Babbacombe” Lee on display in the Littledean Jail’s Crime Through Time collection

-As Lee stood there a second time with the noose securely around his neck, however, the trap once again failed.
-After the third time the medical officer attending the execution refused to take part in further proceedings.
-The execution was halted.
+As Lee stood there a second time with the noose securely around his neck, the trap once again failed.

-News of the failed execution was sent to Home Secretary Sir William Harcourt, who said, “It would shock the feeling of anyone if a man had twice to pay the pangs of imminent death.”
+A report of the incident was sent to Home Secretary Sir William Harcourt, who said, “It would shock the feeling of anyone if a man had twice to pay the pangs of imminent death.”

 “In spite of the peculiar atrocity of his crime,” the Guardian wrote, “it is impossible not to feel some pity for a man who was thus doomed to undergo three times a great part—perhaps the greater part—of that penalty which the law condemned him to suffer once.”

 Lee’s sentence was commuted to life in prison.

 “It appears that John Lee, who broke the skull and cut the throat of his benefactress, and then set fire to her body,” a friend and neighbor of Keyse told London newspaper The Times, “is not to be hanged as, owing to the rain on Sunday night, the drop will not work easily the next morning.
 It should be announced in future all executions will take place ‘weather permitting.’”